sarankumar2180/SampleReadMe/README.md

 **Try the sample app**

-Our sample app has all the core features of MirrorFly UIKit for iOS.
-Download the app from our GitHub repository to get an idea of what you can build with the actual UIKit before building your own project.
+Our sample app has all the core features of MirrorFly SDK with an integrated UI.
+You can download the source code from our GitHub repository to get an idea of what you can build with the actual UI before building your own project.

 **Step 1:** Install SDK for iOS